 The second type of preliminary hearing is one to consider a distinct aspect of the case that has a bearing on the wider case progressing.
 An example would be a disagreement over the employment status of the claimant and whether or not they were entitled to bring the claim.

 Put simply, this is the main stage of the employment tribunal process.
-A panel, or a judge sitting alonne, will consider witness statements from both side’s witnesses and all parties have the chance to submit relevant documents to support their claim or defense.
+A panel, or a judge sitting alone, will consider witness statements from both side’s witnesses and all parties have the chance to submit relevant documents to support their claim or defence.
 The parties will then also cross examine the witnesses.

 All parties involved in an employment tribunal case are required to attend.
 That means any claimant, respondent and any witnesses must participate whether in person or remotely, as decided by the tribunal.
 It is important that everyone attends on time because of time limits.

-At the final hearing itself, an employment judge will normally identify the most important issues and will check whether there are any preliminary hearing actions.
+At the final hearing itself, an employment judge will normally identify the the relevant issues and will check whether there are any preliminary hearing actions.
 In the majority of hearings, every witness statement will have already been submitted.
 Once this happens, the statements are taken as read, which means they are the chief evidence unless the ET states otherwise.

 As in a normal judicial process, all witnesses will be asked to take an oath before being asked questions by the other side through cross examination, as well as their own.
 Engaging with a good legal representative is key, because a respondent has the chance to question the other side’s witnesses.